 Of course, you shouldn't miss the Ballarò food market!
 It's loud and colorful, with smoke everywhere, as fresh fish, seafood, and meat (including offal) are grilled on-site.
 Vegetarians will also find something to their liking, with plenty of fresh, seasonal vegetables to buy and dishes like caponata, salads, and, of course, typical Sicilian dishes like arancini and dolce with various fillings, most notably cannoli!

-In addition to this famous market, where the proximity to Africa is particularly noticeable, there are also other great markets in Palermo where food or antiques are sold.
+Besides this famous market, where the proximity to Africa is particularly noticeable, there are also other great markets in Palermo, where food is sold, or flea markets where antiques are sold.

 Also worth seeing in Palermo are the stately palaces of the former aristocracy, which can often be visited on guided tours, and the concert and opera houses Teatro Massimo and Teatro Politeamo.
 If you want to see these, it's advisable to plan your visit – in the case of the theaters, of course, it's best to combine it with a performance!